-- Only a relatively small sample reality likely to be far worse we estimate >90% of airlines have less < 3 months liquidity on hand - Will be worse in Q3,Q4 and Q1 2021 due to outflows and minimal inflow - Increased gap between the "haves" and "have nots" largely determined by access to affordable capital e.g. coupon on Finnair bond 10.25% (notwithstanding significant government ownership) vs 3% on Ryanair bond (was oversubscribed 4x). - Not looking good but where will the cash come from and what are the consequences of it not materialising? - too much for traditional markets
+- We estimate >90% of airlines have < 3 months liquidity on hand - Increased gap between the "haves" and "have nots" largely determined by access to affordable capital - e.g. coupon on Finnair bond 10.25% (notwithstanding significant government ownership) vs 2.875% on Ryanair bond (September 2020 was oversubscribed 4x) and 1.85% on recent easyJet bond (Feb2021 and 5x oversubscribed) - Where will the cash come from and what are the consequences of it not materialising? too much for traditional markets - Need to look at material increases in cash interest payments not just airlines but airports too for LHR in 2021 cash interest = 55% of revenues